abuiko/email_spothero/README.md

-Remade Promotional email from SpotHero using html table
+Remade Promotional Email from SpotHero using HTML tables